 To determine the sample size, we carried out an a-priori power analysis (Lakens, 2014), using the package "WebPower" (Zhang & Yuan, 2018).
 We set the alpha level to 0.05, and aimed for a power of 80%.
 Regarding the effect size, we identified the Smallest Effect Size of Interest (Lakens, 2022).
 We used a subjective justification based on prior meta-analyses (Lakens et al., 2018).
 As there is no meta-analysis directly comparing positive self-presentation in person and on different social media, we relied on Ruppel et al. (2017) meta-analysis examining the difference between computer-mediated and face-to-face self-disclosure.
-Their findings indicated an average meta-analytic effect size of r = .211 (equivalent to f = 0.216).
-Based on these parameters, our power analysis for a repeated measures ANOVA indicated that we require at least 219 participants for Hypothesis 1 (within-subject effects), and 270 participants for Hypothesis 2 (interaction effects).
+Their findings indicated an average meta-analysis for a repeated measures ANOVA indicated that we require at least 219 participants for Hypothesis 1 (within-subject effects), and 270 participants for Hypothesis 2 (interaction effects).
 In this study, we are statistically powered to detect an effect size of .21.
-If we observe an effect greater than .21, it will be informative, though not necessarily indicative of a meaningful effect.
+If we observe an effect greater than .21, it will be informative, though not necessarily indicative of a large effect.
 Conversely, if the effect size is less than .21, while we can rule out larger effects, smaller yet significant effects could still be theoretically and practically meaningful.
 To account for potential non-adherence to instructions by some participants, we also plan to oversample, aiming for a total of 350 participants.